 Building as big a deposit as possible is the first step.
-This allows you to borrow a lower percentage of the value of the property and access better mortgage rates.
+This allows you to borrow a smaller percentage of the value of the property and access cheaper mortgage rates.

 Aim for a minimum 10% deposit.
-It is possible to put down less in some cases, but this means less favourable mortgage rate and higher monthly mortgage payments.
+It is possible to put down less in some cases, but this means less favourable mortgage rate which results in higher monthly mortgage payments.

 If you are struggling to raise a deposit, check out Help to Buy where the Government will lend you up to 20% of the purchase price interest-free for the first five years through an equity loan scheme.

-Provided your credit rating is in good order and your monthly outgoings do not limit your ability to repay a mortgage, banks and building societies will lend up to around four times your annual salary.
+Provided your credit rating is in good order and your monthly outgoings do not limit your ability to repay a mortgage, banks and building societies will lend up to around four times your gross annual salary.

 If you are buying as a couple, then combining your incomes will mean you can borrow more.
 It's important to be realistic with your calculations.